 Wirltu Yarlu Aboriginal Education.

-The Organisational Chart of the Division of the Deputy Vice-Chancellor and Vice-President (Academic) shows the relationship between the composite entities of the Division.
+The Organisational Chart of the Division of Academic and Student Engagement shows the relationship between the composite entities of the Division.

 Pro Vice-Chancellor (Student Learning)